Reducing HVAC Noise From a Noisy Air Vent

 It’s common for offices with an air conditioner making noise that the unit is too big for the space, which leads to having noisy vents.
 When the air conditioner’s output is too much for the size of the ducts, the air pressure inside the duct increases and the sound of blowing air is louder than it ought to be.

-Unwanted room-to-room noise is common in both offices and standalone homes.
+Unwanted room-to-room noise is common in both offices and homes.
 Anywhere there is shared ductwork, you have the possibility for annoying room-to-room noise.
-Even if you’ve taken steps to seal gaps and soundproof doors, windows, and walls, the airborne noise can travel through the ducts to “leak” over from the next room over unless you take steps to soundproof it.
+Even if you’ve taken steps to seal gaps seal gaps around the doors and soundproof the wall and/or ceiling, airborne noise can travel through the ducts to “leak” over from the next room over.

-Structural noise: Structural noise (or impact noise) is created when two objects collide, like when you hear the sound of of footsteps through the ceiling above you.
-In this case, the culprit is the metal ducting of your air conditioning vents
+Structural noise: Structural noise (or impact noise) is created when two objects contact each other and energy is transmitted through the physical structure as vibrations.
+In this case, sound is traveling through the metal ductwork.

 When your air conditioner kicks on, it may cause vibrations that run through your ductwork and escape out the vents.
 The vibrational energy travels through the metal air ducts and creates an unpleasant structural noise that tends to sound like a buzzing or rattling noise in the background.
 If you have structural noise, the only way to stop it is by damping the vibrations with our Damplifier Pro sound deadening mat.
 You can also decouple the ceiling from noisy air vents using sound isolation clips, our RSIC-1 EXT04 is great for that.
 You would install the Damplifier Pro on the ducts if you have access, or directly on the vent that is rattling.
 If you stop the vibrations, you’ll stop the structural noise.

-How to Soundproof Ductwork and Air Vents for Noise Reduction
+How to Soundproof Ductwork & Air Vents for Noise Reduction

 The best way to eliminate airborne noise in ducts is to add 90-degree turns within the ductwork.
 Noise traveling along a straight line inside your ducts won’t hit any barriers to block its path.
 However, if that noise is forced to make a true 90-degree turn, the sound coming out the end of the duct will be reduced by about 6 dB.
 We recommend adding two or three 90 degree turns for the best soundproofing.
 After that third turn, diminishing returns have kicked in and you won’t see much reduction.